agude/agude.github.io/_books/house_of_suns.md

 good way: a fantastically well-designed world filled with flat characters.
 It only got worse from there.

-The writing is bad.
-At several points, I put the book down, stared at the ceiling, and thought "An award-winning author wrote that..." after reading a particularly bad paragraph or stretch of dialogue.
+The writing is weak.
+Several times, after particularly bad paragraphs or stretches of dialogue, I put the book down, stared at the ceiling, and thought "An award-winning author wrote that..."
 The pacing is also uneven, with long, boring stretches.
 A skilled editor could have salvaged the story by cutting around 200 pages.

 The characters were flat, and although they were mostly clones, I don't believe it was the author's intent to make them identical.
 But flat doesn't do